 Income Ranges Householder Race

-Hispanic/Latino ($27,274) and Black ($28,184) populations suffer the lowest median household incomes in Erie County.
-Asian householders experience higher on median household incomes with $55.565 countywide.
+Black/African American ($25,302) and Some Other Race ($29,062) populations suffer the lowest median household incomes in Erie County.
+Asian householders experience higher on median household incomes with $63.321 countywide.

 While 2-person families comprise the largest segment of Erie county's family size breakdown, their median household income of $54,090 is the lowest among the 6 categories.
-The highest median household income occurs in the 5-person family segment at $80,943.
+The highest median household income occurs in the 4-person family segment at $80,787.

-Median household incomes skew lower the closer to Erie City center, particularly in ZIP code 16501 ($11,049).
+Median household incomes skew lower the closer to Erie City center, particularly in ZIP code 16501 ($10,874).
 This can partially be attributed to the density of university housing and low-income housing designated in these areas.
-The highest median household incomes occur in the West of the county, particularly in the 16415 and 16412 ZIP codes.
+The highest median household incomes occur farther West and East of the city limits, particularly in the 16415 ($96,556) and 16421 ($75,063) ZIP codes.

 EVS analyzes the data in each topic category using indicators, which report a targeted and digestible number, rate, or amount to represent Erie County as a whole.
 While this does not cover every aspect of the topic, it assists in establishing Erie's performance relative to the prior year(s).
 The indicators for the Demographics: Income topic are:

 This indicator measures the median household income in dollars for all of Erie County in latest data year.
-The trend for Median Household Income is up and better from 2017 to 2018, with a reported increase of +$1,524 within the County, representing +3.2%.
+The trend for Median Household Income was up and better in 2019, with a reported increase of +$1,813 within the County, representing +3.6%.